msalmonse/Cardiac/CardiacTape.md

 ### Comments on tape

-The data portion of a tape file ends with 0x7e7e or "\~\~", everything after that is a comment.
+The data portion of a tape file ends with 0x7e7e0a or "\~\~\\n", everything after that is a comment.